This degree is only available to Australian students

 The flexibility of this degree puts you in control of when and where you study.
 We provide personalised and extended-hour support so you have the best chance to succeed and thrive in your studies.

-While many roles are found in local, state and federal government agencies, there are also opportunities to work in local community-based organisations.
+With the industry experiencing steady job growth, there are many diverse career opportunities available for criminal justice professionals.
+While many roles are found in local, state and federal government departments, there are also opportunities to work in the public and private sector, a range of law enforcement, crime prevention, and intelligence agencies, as well as local community-based organisations.

 Study On Demand

 Our online career-focused degrees give you full control and ultimate flexibility over your study.
 It’s Study On Demand, on your schedule, on your terms.